baconcheese113/futuristic-example/README.md

 Run `npx nx serve client` for a FE dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-Run `npx nx startup apollo` to start the backend server (and apply the hack).
+Run `npx nx prisma-generate apollo` to generate prisma/pothos types Run `npx nx prisma-push apollo` to configure the sqlite db with the schema Run `npx nx startup apollo` to start the backend server (and apply the hack).
 You can view the Apollo Studio UI at http://localhost:8080/

 ## Understand this workspace